 - Project Art (University Hospitals and Clinics)

-- 16.2 percent of first-year students identify as minorities.
+- 12 percent of the student population self-identified as minorities.

 Faculty and Staff